What is the process to get my program in the Activity Guide?

 When will someone contact me if my program has been shortlisted?

-Generally, our selection meeting takes place about two week after each submission deadline.
-If your program has been shortlisted, one of the Recreation Coordinators will be in touch with you within a month of that meeting (either May or November).
+Generally, our selection meeting takes place two to three weeks after each submission deadline.
+If your program has been shortlisted, one of the Recreation Coordinators will be in touch with you within a month of that meeting.

 It's been six weeks since the deadline.
 Why haven't I heard anything?